-Since aluminum can transfer heat so quickly, it can also lose that heat just as fast, meaning that once you remove a tray from the oven, you don’t have to worry about the material taking a long time to cool down, continuously radiating heat the whole time.
+Since aluminum can transfer heat so quickly, it can also lose that heat just as fast, meaning once you remove a tray from the oven, you don’t have to worry about the material taking a long time to cool down, continuously radiating heat the whole time.

-The process happens relatively quickly, and the rapid heat loss helps to prevent scorching.
+This process happens relatively quickly, and the rapid heat loss helps to prevent scorching.

 Carbon steel is another popular option.

 Like cast iron, steel is not a great heat conductor.
-It takes a long time to get up to to the correct temperature, and a long time for the energy to dissipate after it has been removed from the heat source.
+It takes a long time to get up to the correct temperature, and a long time for the energy to dissipate after it has been removed from the heat source.

 These thinner versions work much better in convection ovens where the majority of the thermal energy is carried by the air, rather than radiating from electrified points.

 However, there is a catch – carbon steel does excel at some baking applications.
 Here’s the deal:

 The thicker versions are excellent for baking artisan breads and pizzas.

 Well, it’s for the same reason that they make a poor choice in the thinner material – their reluctance to gain or shed thermal energy makes them ideal for retaining that heat, once they are finally up to temperature.

 NerdChef Ultimate Steel Stone High-Performance Baking Surface for Pizzas – 14.25 x 16 x 1/2 Inches, available on Amazon